mpfi-dsp/GoldInAndOut/README.md

 self.real_df1, self.rand_df1 = your_workflow_function_from_custom_file(df=scaled_df, prog=prog_wrapper,
                                                                        random_coordinate_list=random_coords)
 ```
 If your workflow requires custom parameters/props, use custom values.
-This will appear in the following format:
+This will appear in the following format in the `workflow.py`:

 ```python
  if workflow["type"] == Workflow.NND: